Last Updated on

 This topic is explored further in our article on improving your singing voice, check it out now!

 Work slowly and carefully, practicing with different notes to get your vocal chords loosened up and ready to work.
-By doing this, you will help prevent your vocal chords from becoming strained from excessive use while the muscles are stiff or otherwise "cold.”
-Here are a couple of exercises you can start with to warm up:
+By doing this, you will help prevent your vocal chords from becoming strained from excessive use while the muscles are stiff or otherwise "cold."

 - Exhale through your mouth and empty your lungs.
 Relax your stomach muscles, open your mouth, and slowly inhale.
 Repeat this a few times.
 Then, as you are preparing to breathe in after a few cycles, add a hissing sound to your breath and see how long you can hold the note while inhaling.
 Once you have reached your limit, exhale once more, and then practice with different sounds, such as "shhhhh" and "fffff" to help stretch different areas of your vocal chords.